The Myths of Hair Growth and Hair Loss: Busted

 Excessive hair wash causes hair loss

-You may feel so looking at all the hair in the shower.
-But it’s completely natural for a healthy human to lose around 100 hair strands per day.
+You may feel discouraged looking at the shower drain after a shower.
+But it’s completely natural for a healthy human to lose up to 100 hair strands per day.
 Just like all living cells, hair grow and die too!
 Shampooing is essential to remove the oil and dirt built up on the scalp.
 Not shampooing regularly, as a matter of fact, is responsible for improper hair growth.
 Choose a mild shampoo for regular hair, and if you’ve got a skin condition, then talk to a skin specialist.

 Contraceptive pills hamper hair growth